simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 ### LastPass Recommendation

-**Consider alternatives**: Given LastPass's security history and the availability of superior alternatives (Bitwarden, 1Password, Dashlane), we cannot recommend LastPass for new users in 2026.
+**Consider alternatives**: Given LastPass's security history and the availability of superior alternatives (Bitwarden, 1Password, Dashlane), we can't recommend LastPass for new users in 2026.

 **Current LastPass users**: We recommend migrating to Bitwarden or another audited provider.
-Most password managers offer import tools for seamless LastPass migration.
+Most password managers offer import tools for smooth LastPass migration.

 **Only choose LastPass if**: You have existing LastPass infrastructure, receive it through enterprise licensing, or have specific compatibility requirements that only LastPass fulfills.
 Even then, develop migration plans.